Streampunk/dynamorse-deprecated/doc/ebu_nts_demo_crib.md

   * netadon
   * kelvinadon
   * macadam
-* Interactive demonstration
+* Interactive demonstration - no Powerpoint - questions welcome during and after
   * Prototype software, things will go wrong, restarts will be required please ask questions as we go ... or even follow along.
-  * Install from scratch
+  * Install from scratch - on a £600 windows laptop
   * Set up registration & discovery service
-  * Set up Node-RED IoT tool for wiring virtual infrastructure
+  * Set up [Node-RED](http://nodered.org/) IoT tool for wiring virtual infrastructure
   * Design and deploy some simple infrastructure with a GUI
   * Meaure what we built
-  * Build it again via an API
+  * Build something via an API
 * Link back to what Peter has already talked about.
   * Everything here can be downloaded and used for free